 But I don’t see much real evidence of this in competitive verticals so I need to say traditional links are still relied on HEAVILY, by Google at the very least – and what I would prefer if given a choice.

-While I don’t think I see much of evidence of tweets having a massive impact (compared to traditional html links) in Google’s competitive SERPS – it is worth considering what search engines SAY they are working towards with regards to social ‘buzz’:
+While I don’t think I see much of evidence of tweets having a massive impact (compared to traditional HTML links) in Google’s competitive SERPs – it is worth considering what search engines SAY they are working towards with regards to social ‘buzz’:

 |Are Regular Search Results affected by social media buzz?||Yes.
-It is used as a signal especially for news.||Yes it is a signal.
-Some weight is passed and regular results are affected.|
+It is used as a signal especially for news.||Yes, it is a signal.
+Some weight is passed, and regular results are affected.|

-|Are Social/Realtime Search Results affected by buzz?||Heavily affected||Heavily affected, Authority metrics are used to determine the hot posts.|
+|Are Social/Realtime Search Results affected by buzz?||Heavily affected||Heavily affected, Authority metrics is used to determine the hot posts.|

-|Are Twitter links taken into account (aka do they pass link juice)?||In some limited situations the data are used.||The data are used.
+|Are Twitter links taken into account (aka do they pass link juice)?||In some limited situations, the data are used.||The data are used.
 The weight depends on how often a link is posted, the number of tweets & retweets and the authority of the people that post it.|

 |Are Facebook links taken into account?||The shared links from Fan pages are treated similarly to Twitter links.
-No links from personal walls are used.||Only the publicly shared links from Fan pages and Profiles are taken into account.|
+No links from personal walls are used.||Only the publicly shared links from Fan Pages and Profiles are taken into account.|